Business Organization, Nature of Operations, Basis of Presentation and Risks and Uncertainties

 |Organization, Consolidation and Presentation of Financial Statements [Abstract]|

 |Business Organization, Nature of Operations, Basis of Presentation and Risks and Uncertainties||

 Organization and Operations

 Blink Charging Co., through its wholly-owned subsidiaries (collectively, the “Company” or “Blink”), is a leading owner, operator, and provider of electric vehicle (“EV”) charging equipment and networked EV charging services.
 Blink offers residential and commercial EV charging equipment, enabling EV drivers to recharge at various location types.
 Blink’s principal line of products and services is its Blink EV charging network (the “Blink Network”) and Blink EV charging equipment, also known as electric vehicle supply equipment (“EVSE”) and other EV-related services.
 The Blink Network provides property owners, managers, parking companies, and state and municipal entities (“Property Partners”) with cloud-based services that enable the remote monitoring and management of EV charging stations.
-The Blink Network also provides EV drivers with vital station information, including station location, availability and fees.
+The Blink Network also provides EV drivers with vital station information, including station location, availability, and any fees (if applicable).

 Basis of Presentation